timhwang21/gitbook/personal/uses.md

 ### Font

-I use the [NerdFont](https://github.com/ryanoasis/nerd-fonts) version of [Fira Code](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode), which is a font with ligatures.
-Notably, it makes ML-derived languages look incredibly beautiful.
+I use the [NerdFont](https://github.com/ryanoasis/nerd-fonts) version of [JetBrains Mono](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/JetBrainsMono), which is a font with ligatures.
+It's not the most aesthetically pleasing font, but it is incredibly readable.

 ## Terminal

 I currently use Bash (my dotfiles can be found [here](https://github.com/timhwang21/dotfiles/blob/master/settings/.bashrc)).
 I've been telling myself to switch to Zsh for over 3 years, but my current setup is so ingrained into my muscle memory that I've been putting it off indefinitely.

-I use [iTerm2](https://iterm2.com/) as my terminal, though I'm currently evaluating [kitty](https://github.com/kovidgoyal/kitty) and [alacritty](https://github.com/alacritty/alacritty).
-Both are GPU-accelerated, which you wouldn't think is needed for a terminal emulator, but the difference is quite stunning.
+I use [kitty](https://sw.kovidgoyal.net/kitty/).
+It GPU-accelerated, which you wouldn't think is needed for a terminal emulator, but the difference is quite stunning.
 I will probably never go back.
+Also, the configuration is incredibly friendly.

 I've also listed some specific tools I particularly enjoy [here](cli/tools.md).